LaurentRDC/npstreams/docs/source/index.rst

 `npstreams`: streaming NumPy functions
 **************************************

-npstreams is an open-source Python package for streaming NumPy array operations.
+:mod:`npstreams` is an open-source Python package for streaming NumPy array operations.
 The goal is to provide tested, drop-in replacements for NumPy functions (where possible) that operate on streams of arrays instead of dense arrays.

+:mod:`npstreams` also provides some utilities for parallelization.
+These parallelization generators can be combined with the streaming functions to drastically improve performance in some cases.

 The code presented herein has been in use at some point by the `Siwick research group <http://www.physics.mcgill.ca/siwicklab>`_.